Are you a cabbage fan? Let’s start there. If you are looking around for red cabbage recipes, we have gathered a few for you here in this list.

-This red cabbage salad has a slightly sweet flavor to it and is made with Granny smith apples, yellow onion and spices.
+This red cabbage salad has a slightly sweet flavor to it and is made with Granny smith apples, yellow onion, and spices.

 It is an Indian recipe that is traditionally made out of potatoes.

 The ingredients are mixed together and then fried like a sausage patty or hamburger patty.

-This is a light and refreshing summer salad that is made with red cabbage, corn, cucumbers and tomatoes.
+This is a light and refreshing summer salad that is made with red cabbage, corn, cucumbers, and tomatoes.

 The dressing is super simple but not lacking in personality.

-Yep, that is so simple but don’t let the lack of ingredients fool you.
+Yep, that is so simple, but don’t let the lack of ingredients fool you.

-This has plenty of traditional flavor.
+This has plenty of traditional flavors.

 It is advised that if you want the salad to be on the sweeter side, to let it chill in the fridge for at least thirty minutes.